Get ready for government coronavirus support ending

 When does the furlough scheme end?

-The scheme pays 80% of employees’ wages, up to a maximum of £2,500 per month, and it became known as the ‘furlough scheme’ as the main eligibility criteria was that employers needed to classify employees as furloughed, meaning they remain on the payroll but can’t do any work during this time.
+It paid 80% of each employees’ wages, up to a maximum of £2,500 per month, but businesses needed to contribute 10% of an employee’s wages from July, and 20% from August.
+It became known as the ‘furlough scheme’ as the main eligibility criteria was that employers needed to classify employees as furloughed, meaning they remain on the payroll but can’t do any work during this time.

 In a bid to help get staff back to work, the terms of the scheme changed from August 1, when furloughed workers were able to return to work part-time with employers being asked to pay a percentage towards the salaries of these furloughed staff.